For Nationwide Creative Tax Solutions Call: 866-712-9505

 There is the potential for some tax benefits.
 For example, taxpayers can often deduct any interest paid on a loan to purchase a timeshare.
 The Internal Revenue Service (IRS) generally allows taxpayers to deduct this type of interest on up to two properties.
 In most cases, the agency allows those who own more than two qualifying properties to choose which two they use for this deduction.

 It is also important to note that these laws are subject to change.
 For example, the Florida legislature is currently considering a proposition that would directly impact the taxes of timeshare owners.
-As a result, it is important to stay current in these changes, so you are not surprised by changes in your tax bill.
+Staying informed about legislative and regulatory developments—such as those discussed in recent tax law updates—can help prevent unexpected liabilities.

 Navigating the tax implications of the purchase, use and sale of a timeshare can be a difficult process.
 The attorneys at Goldburd McCone can help you understand this process and better ensure you make an informed decision that best meets your financial goals.